How Many Points Is A Touchdown Worth In Football?

 Scoring A Safety

-Safeties are rare in football but can occur when a running back runs into the end zone or the quarterback gets sacked in the end zone.
+Safeties are extremely rare in football but can occur when a running back runs into the end zone or the quarterback gets sacked in the end zone by a defensive player.

 The referee will hold his hands in the air like this, confirming that a safety has occurred.
-The defense is awarded 2 points, and the offense will have to kick the football back to the defense.
-It’s one of the best-case scenarios in football.
+The defense is awarded 2 points, and the offense will have to kick the football back to the defense, as they’ve gained possession.
+It’s one of the best-case scenarios in football for the defense.

 Learn more about football rules in the articles below.